plaintextaccounting/plaintextaccounting/src/finance.md

 - <span id="paypal-sm-button"></span>
 <!-- - [![liberapay](https://img.shields.io/badge/Support_PTA_via-Liberapay-limegreen "Sponsor the project leader via Liberapay")](https://liberapay.com/simonmichael) -->

-(I won't always know donations are for plain text accounting, so feel free to let me know.)

 ### Support other PTA curators

 The plaintextaccounting subreddit is managed by [Colin Dean](https://www.reddit.com/user/colindean).

-### Support PTA software developers
+### Support your PTA software developers

+John Wiegley kicked off the plain text accounting movement with Ledger.
+Martin Blais created the popular Beancount.
+Some guy made hledger, and so on.
-Their software makes plain text accounting possible.
+Many folks worked hard to make plain text accounting possible.
 You can find the project home pages at [PTA apps](index.html#pta-apps).

 ### What are the fees for donating ?